orangegreen212/Sentiment-Analysis-LTSM-and-BERT-Model/README.md

 ## 📈 Project Workflow

-1.  **Data Loading & Cleaning**: The initial dataset is loaded, and text is cleaned of artifacts like HTML tags.
+1.  **Data Loading & Cleaning**: The initial dataset is loaded, and text is cleaned of artifacts like HTML tags, stopwords etc.
 2.  **Feature Engineering**: Text is tokenized and lemmatized.
 A vocabulary is built, and sentences are converted to sequences of integer indices.
 3.  **Model Training (LSTM)**:
     -   An LSTM model is defined and trained on the vectorized data.